intel-analytics/ipex-llm/docs/readthedocs/source/doc/error-log-api.md

 Log4Error.invalidInputError(condition: Boolean, errmsg: String, fixmsg: String = null)
 ```

-* `condition`: Will throw exception and print errmsg if it's `true`.
+* `condition`: Will throw exception and print errmsg if it's `false`.
 Otherwise will pass the function
 * `errmsg`: Error message to be print.
 * `fixmsg`: Message about how to fix the error.